 Continuous Future Tense- Continuous Action in Future

-Use of auxiliary verb in continuous future tense
+Use of auxiliary verb in the continuous future tense

-We use auxiliary verb according to the subject of sentence.
+We use an auxiliary verb according to the subject of a sentence.

 - Subject+ shall/ will+ be+ present participle of main verb + remaining words

 - For the subject ‘I’ and ‘we’ we use an auxiliary verb ‘shall’ + be with the present participle of the main verb.

 - If the subject is second-person singular or plural number, we use auxiliary verb- will+ be with the present participle of the main verb.
 That is, we use ‘will’ for the subject ‘you’.

 - For third-person singular or plural number- we use an auxiliary verb- will.
 That is, we use ‘will’ for the subjects- he, she, it, they, and any singular or plural number.